bringhurst/nginx-mod-auth-kerb/README.md

 This is an [nginx](http://nginx.org/) module to enable the use of SPNEGO, GSSAPI, and Kerberos for HTTP SSO authentication.

+*Warning*: This code probably has a ton of bugs.
+Personally, I suggest that you don't use it in production without a bit of auditing.
+This repository was created because the original download site disappeared.

 ## Compilation
 First, you need to compile the spnegohelp dynamic library. 'make' in that subdirectory should do it, then place it by hand somewhere where linker